The Baffin Bay is known for several things but most known for its reputation

 Fishing Trip Check List

 - A current Texas fishing license with all applicable endorsements and stamps.
 It’s rather embarrassing to find out you don’t have what you need when our friendly game wardens do a routine check.
 Your friends will never let you live it down.
-Click here to buy your license on line!
+Click here to buy your license online!

 - A good pair of polarized sunglasses (emphasis on good).
 Brown, amber or vermillion work best on the flats.
-Seeing what’s happening out there is very important with our style of fishing.
+Seeing what’s happening out there is very important to our style of fishing.
 You get what you pay for.

 - A comfortable hat or cap with a dark lining under the brim.

 - Wading gear, if you are wading: Depending on the time of year you may need waders, wading boots, a belt to hold your stringer and a good pair of pliers and line clippers, and a good quality wading jacket.
 When it’s cold outside, staying dry is the key to staying warm.
 Don’t hit the bargain bin for your wading gear.
+If you don’t have any gear, we have quality gear to loan at no extra cost.

 - We provide a great lunch and snacks on the boat and drinks for the boat.
 Alcohol is permitted in moderation (please no bottles).